Can Instagram Ban You for DMs? 7 Safety Rules

 No-if you use Instagram’s official system.

-Instagram allows automated DMs through their Instagram’s official system.
+Instagram allows automated DMs through Meta’s official Instagram Graph API.
 This is the same system that powers tools like ManyChat, LinkDM, and CreatorFlow.
-When you use approved tools that connect through Instagram’s official channels, you’re following their rules.
+When you use approved tools that connect through the official API, you’re following their rules.

 What Instagram allows: